 Evens, R., Conway, G. J., Henderson, I. G., Creswell, B., Jiguet, F., Moussy, C., Sénécal, D., Witters, N., Beenaerts, N. & Artois, T. 2017.
 Migratory pathways, stopover zones and wintering destinations of Western European Nightjars Caprimulgus europaeus.
 Ibis.

-During summer 2014, BTO and Natural England staff embarked on a ground-breaking study using novel GPS tags (right), to examine the movements of breeding Nightjars in Thetford Forest and at Dersingham Bog NNR.
-The GPS tags, developed by Pathtrack, record hundreds of precise locations at five minute intervals over many nights, providing the most detailed information on foraging movements and habitat use ever obtained for the species.
-The results will greatly improve our understanding of species' habitat requirements and better inform management and conservation efforts.
+During summers 2014 to 2017, BTO and Natural England staff embarked on a ground-breaking study using novel GPS tags, to examine the movements of breeding Nightjars in Thetford Forest and at Dersingham Bog NNR.
+The GPS tags, developed by Pathtrack, record hundreds of precise locations at five minute intervals over many nights, providing the most detailed information on foraging movements and habitat use ever obtained for the species; prodiding data for over 50 individuals.

 Find out more

 For further information please contact greg.conway [at] bto.org (Greg Conway) or ian.henderson [at] bto.org (Ian Henderson).